100-m/100m.io/extra/docs/file-security.md

   - reply to the client with an Estimated Time of Resolution or an Acknowledgement.
   - treat the issue or coordinate the resolution with other team members.
   - send a status update notification and confirm resolution with the client.

+#### Service Continuity
+Management will ensure that key roles (eg. Dispatching) are filled and adapt vacation schedule in consequences.

 <footer>
   <grid>